nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 2. __Protocols__:

-    :pen: Here you should __write down__ the used method, but also put in for example plasmid-cards that are specific for this part of the research.
+    :pen: Here you should __write down__ the used method, but also put in for example plasmid-cards or images that are specific for this part of the research.

     :arrow_right: Most optimal __file-format__ would be __.txt__ or __.md__, but a Word-file and other formats can also be possible.